kvakvs/beam-wisdoms/docs/source/definitions.rst

     Process that is going to die will free its memory, trigger all monitors and links, leave the process queue and get unregistered from the process registry.

+.. _def-cache-locality:

+Cache Locality
+    A mythical creature used to scare naughty developers.
+It may have either huge impact on your code performance or very little.
+Always run performance tests before you start optimizing for this.